March 15, 2023

-This ediscovery collection checklist will guide you through the technical complexities of data collection and help your team stay organized and efficient.
+This ediscovery data collection checklist will guide you through the technical complexities of data collection and help your team stay organized and efficient.

-The Importance of a Collection Strategy
+The importance of a collection strategy

 Data collection can be the most complex and technically rigorous of all discovery phases.
 It involves the extraction of potentially relevant electronically stored information (ESI) from its native source into a separate, secure repository for review.